Prevalence of Musculoskeletal Disorders Among Perfusion Staff in Germany

 Abstract

-Background: Musculoskeletal disorders (MSDs) are highly prevalent among healthcare workers, particularly in nursing staff, where reported prevalence rates range from 57% to 93%.
-Perfusionists are highly specialized healthcare professionals responsible for operating heart-lung machines during cardiac surgery.
+Background: Musculoskeletal disorders (MSDs) are highly prevalent among healthcare workers, particularly nurses, with reported prevalence rates ranging from 57% to 93%.
+Perfusionists are highly specialized healthcare professionals responsible for operating heart–lung machines during cardiac surgery.
 To date, the prevalence of MSDs in this professional group has not been systematically investigated.
-To address this gap, perfusionists in Germany were surveyed about MSDs.
-Methods: The German version of the Nordic Musculoskeletal Questionnaire (NMQ) was used.
-Pearson correlation and chi-squared tests were applied.
-Results: 287 perfusionists (72 female, 215 male; age 42.6 ± 11.9 years, professional experience 13.5 ± 10.9 years) from 45 German cardiac centers participated.
-86% reported MSDs, with the lower back (65.5%) and neck (58.9%) being most frequently affected, with 4.5% to 36.6% in the other body regions.
-Increasing age was significantly associated with higher prevalence in six body regions, more professional experience was connected in five regions.
-Occupational risk factors previously identified in nursing were found to be applicable in perfusion.
-Conclusion: This study demonstrates a high prevalence of MSDs among perfusion staff in Germany.
-The findings underscore the need for preventive measures, coping strategies, and further research to reduce work related musculoskeletal strain in perfusion staff.
+To address this gap, perfusionists in Germany were surveyed regarding MSDs.
+Methods: The German version of the Nordic Musculoskeletal Questionnaire (NMQ) was administered.
+Pearson’s correlation and chi-square tests were applied.
+Results: A total of 287 perfusionists (72 female, 215 male; age 42.6 ± 11.9 years, professional experience 13.5 ± 10.9 years) from 45 German cardiac centers participated.
+Overall, 86% reported MSDs, with the lower back (65.5%) and neck (58.9%) being the most frequently affected regions, and 4.5% to 36.6% in other body regions.
+Increasing age was significantly associated with a higher prevalence in six body regions, and greater professional experience was associated in five regions.
+Occupational risk factors previously identified in nursing are assumed to apply to perfusion practice.
+Conclusions: This study demonstrates a high prevalence of MSDs among perfusionists in Germany.
+These findings underscore the need for preventive measures, coping strategies, and further research to reduce work-related musculoskeletal strain among perfusionists.

 Article activity feed